To begin with, the code we have no problems with. It's a model:

 public IEnumerable<Person> FunnyGuys { get; set; }

-template, I'm calling it just like for other properties:
+And, as DisplayFor is capable of displaying IEnumerable<T> iterating the T template, I'm calling it just like for other properties:

 @Html.DisplayFor(m=>m.FunnyGuys)

-from the containing collection.
-It's set to null, since the attribute is on IEnumerable
+It works great, except for fetching that DisplayName from the containing collection.
+It's set to null, since the attribute is on IEnumerable property, and the template gets a single element from it.

 I had to use the workaround: